YarNhoj/ss-RHCE/README.md

 	UUID=<uuid> /mnt/iscsi ext4 defaults,_netdev 0 0

 #Create a Samba share /common such that:
--Harry can only read the contents of /common
+- Harry can only read the contents of /common
--harry can be asked for auth
+- harry can be asked for auth
--workgroup should be set to STAFF
+- workgroup should be set to STAFF
--The share /common should be accessible and browseable only from .example.com -password for harry is "password"
+- The share /common should be accessible and browseable only from .example.com
+- password for harry is "password"

 	yum -y install samba*
 	vi /etc/samba/smb.conf